CoderAcademy-MEL/ruby-test-a/README.md

 4. Run this command `git clone [the link you copied above]`

+5. `cd` into the directory `ruby-test-a`

-5. Run this command `git checkout -b [your-name]-solutions`
+6. Run this command `git checkout -b [your-name]-solutions`

-6. Start solving the questions in `index.rb`
+7. Start solving the questions in `index.rb`

 ### From the Command Line Once You're Finished

-7. Run this command `git add .`
+8. Run this command `git add .`

-8. Run this command `git commit -m "challenge completed"`
+9. Run this command `git commit -m "challenge completed"`

-9. Run this command `git push origin [your-name]-solutions`
+10. Run this command `git push origin [your-name]-solutions`

-10. Copy the pull request link that would have been generated from the command line and go back to GitHub
+11. Copy the pull request link that would have been generated from the command line and go back to GitHub

 ### On Github To Make a Pull Request

-11. Click on the green button `Make pull request` to make a pull request so I can review your code
+12. Click on the green button `Make pull request` to make a pull request so I can review your code